-- Open an investigation - Conduct a risk assessment to determine if there is information to suggest the missing student is in danger or the victim of a criminal act - Assign investigative resources to locate the missing student - Collaborate and share information with outside agencies that can aid in the investigation

-UWM officials will notify UWMPD if the missing person is under 18 and not emancipated.
-If the missing student is under 18 and not emancipated, UWMPD will notify local law enforcement, custodial parent(s) or guardian, and any additional contact person designated by the student, without delay once the determination is made that the student is missing.
+- Open an investigation - Conduct a risk assessment to determine if there is information to suggest the missing student is in danger or the victim of a criminal act - Assign investigative resources to locate the missing student - Collaborate and share information with outside agencies that can aid in the investigation student is under 18 and not emancipated, UWMPD will notify local law enforcement, custodial parent(s) or guardian, and any additional contact person designated by the student, without delay once the determination is made that the student is missing.
 If a student is over 18 or emancipated, UWMPD will notify the emergency contact, if any, and local law enforcement without delay once the determination is made that the student is missing.
-If the local law enforcement was the entity that originally made the determination that the student was missing, there is no need for UWMPD to notify local law enforcement.
+If local law enforcement was the entity that originally made the determination that the student was missing, there is no need for UWMPD to notify local law enforcement.